Mime-a-Mjupps/Photobooth-backend/README.md

 ```bash
 docker build -t photoserver .
 ```
-2. Copy the .env example to a .env and fill out the informaiton.
+2. Copy the .env example to a .env and fill out the information.
 ```bash
 cp .env.example .env
 ```